-Per FARS and MCMIS, over 17,000 bus-related crashes occurred in CY2019.
-1.6% of those collisions involved a fatality.
-At 3.6%, Arizona's rate was higher, but that was a by-product of the overall number of bus-related crashes dropping from 234 in CY2018 to 166 in CY2019, while the number of fatal crashes remained at eight.
+Per FARS and MCMIS, over 17,000 bus-related crashes occurred in CY2018.
+1.4% of those collisions involved a fatality.
+At 2.8%, Arizona's rate was higher, but that was a by-product of the overall number of bus-related crashes dropping from 271 in CY2017 to 234 in CY2018, while the number of fatal crashes remained at eight.
+Additionally, the FARS and MCMIS data does not make a distinction between a CMV being responsible for a crash, as opposed to merely being involved.